isomerpages/cpib-corp-new/_faq/lodging-of-corruption-complaints.md

 ---
 <pre><code>&lt;input id="title1" type="checkbox"&gt;&lt;label for="title1"&gt;How do I make a corruption report?&lt;/label&gt;
 &lt;div class="accordion-content"&gt;
 &lt;p&gt;The CPIB takes a serious view of any corrupt practices in Singapore and will not hesitate to take action against any parties involved in corrupt practices.
-We strongly encourage those with information about corruption to use the following channels to reach us:&lt;/p&gt;
+We strongly encourage those with information about corruption to use the following channels to reach us:&lt;/p&gt;</code></pre>
-&lt;p&gt;a) Write to us at 2 Lengkok Bahru, Singapore 159047&lt;br&gt;</code></pre>
+<p>a) Write to us at 2 Lengkok Bahru, Singapore 159047
-<p>b) Call CPIB Duty Officer at 1800-376-0000*
+<br>b) Call CPIB Duty Officer at 1800-376-0000*
 <br>c) Lodge an <a href="/e-services/e-complaint-for-corrupt-conduct/" rel="noopener noreferrer nofollow" target="_blank">e-complaint</a>
 <br>d) Email us at: <a href="mailto: report@cpib.gov.sg" rel="noopener noreferrer nofollow" target="_blank">report@cpib.gov.sg</a>
 <br>e) Fax to us at: 6270 0320</p>